jorjimen/quest_2/README.txt

 It contains two lines of code:

-Quest quest = new Quest(8);    -> Creates the Quest object.
-You can change the parameter in order to change the size of the Quest map. quest.play()		       -> This public method executed the game
+QuestOfLegends quest = new QuestOfLegends(8);    -> Creates the Quest of Legends object.
+You can change the parameter in order to change the size of the Quest map. quest.play()		       -> This public method executes the game

 In order to compile, run the following lines in Terminal:
 'javac *.java'